This tested recipe for traditional gluten free pound cake is moist and tender, dense and buttery, just like you remember. It always gets rave reviews!

 Once you add the eggs to the beaten butter and sugar mixture, it may look a bit curdled, but it will smooth right back out when you add the flour mixture.

-Scrape your mixing bowl often for even mixing
+Scraping your mixing bowl often for even mixing

 Remember that all the ingredients in the recipe are in proper proportion, so scrape the sides of the bowl completely before you turn the batter out into the prepared loaf pan.
 Otherwise, you may be leaving important ingredients behind!

-Let your gf pound cake cool completely before slicing
+Letting your gf pound cake cool completely before slicing

-It's tempting to slice into a warm fragrant pound cake, but sit on your hands and let it cool completely first!
+It's tempting to slice into a warm, fragrant pound cake, but sit on your hands and let it cool completely first!
 To enjoy warm gf pound cake, toast a thickly-cut slice and top with berries and cream. *chefskiss*

 Gluten free pound cake serving suggestions